DataStax-Academy/ac220-labs/lab03-static-columns/steps/step04.md

-In this step, you will take a look at how Cassandra stores static data.
-You will use `nodetool` to flush data from the memtable to disk.
+In this step, you will use `nodetool` to flush data from the memtable to disk.
-Once the data has been written to disk you will use `sstabledump` to see haw the data is stored.
+Once the data has been written to disk you will use `sstabledump` to display the SSTable filein JSON format.

-Exit `cqlsh` do you can use command-line tools in a Linux shell.
+Exit `cqlsh` so you can use command-line tools in a Linux shell.

 ✅ Exit `cqlsh`
 ```